 Does anybody believe I would go to this much work and expense if I didn’t KNOW it will work?
 The pipes have all been insulated.

-I also found that they have moderators who answer every question asked, even if they do not know what they are talking about.
+Those moderators answer every question asked, even if they do not know what they are talking about.
 One of them is a grid tied expert and he thinks he knows about batteries because he is an engineer and knows the chemistry.
 No doubt the guy has letters behind his name… BS, MS & PHD (think about it).
 Sorry, fifteen years of experience using batteries have taught me that there are many people working in the battery world who don’t really understand charging using limited time and amps like we have in the solar world, so people living in grid tied houses have no business talking about batteries.
 They tell people to undercharge, which will destroy batteries.
 I have seen many batteries ruined by 14.4V charging, when these people are still recommending it.
 (Added later: I am talking about solar charging here that can be as short as five hours on winter days, not plugging a charger into the grid and leaving it running all night long, which will eventually work at only 14.4V) How do I know that what I have been doing for years is actually correct?
 Last summer a guy I did solar work for many years ago called me and asked if he should buy new Trojans, since his were failing.
 He and his wife live full time in their motor home and hardly ever plug in, living on the solar power I installed for them that comes from a Morningstar Tristar PWM set at 14.8V with temperature regulation.
 Before answering his question I asked him just how old his Trojans were, because I really could not remember….
 He said ELEVEN years.
 So much for the general consensus, folks.
 I told him to try to find Crowns, but obviously Trojan also makes a good battery, so buy whatever you get the best deal on.

 I tried to reason with them… Really, I did.
 I even went to the trouble of talking with NAWS management about how the bad advice being given on their forum would lead to people ruining batteries and they did finally post a link to the latest Crown charging recommendations, proving what two of the moderators had been saying was wrong, but refused to do anything about their moderators.
 A few days later they were still dispensing wrong advice.
 Finally I got angry and told the truth to one of them.
 After he called me stupid (on a public forum) I told him that anybody who would do that has no business being a moderator.
 I think I used the term arrogant fool, exactly correct.
 I am banned from the forum for life.
 I’ve been kicked out of better bars than this one.